johentsch/ms3/paper/paper.md

 analysis.
 It comes with a commandline interface that makes its data extraction, translocation, and validation functionalities accessible for productive every-day workflows.

-`ms3` has been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas], and an annotated corpus of 19th century piano music [@Hentschelunderreview_AnnotatedCorpusTonal].
+`ms3` has already been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas], and an annotated corpus of 19th century piano music [@Hentschelunderreview_AnnotatedCorpusTonal].
 Moreover, the library is at the heart of a semi-automated annotation workflow running on GitHub